tosterabgx/hotdog-game/README.md

-# Eat hot dogs!
+# Eat hotdogs!

 Snapchat-like game made using opencv and mediapipe 🌭

+> Work in progress

 ## Installation & Usage

 > [!IMPORTANT]
-> Python 3.8 to 3.11 is required
+> Python 3.8 to 3.11 is required (mediapipe issue)

 1. Clone the repo
    ```sh